yubin154/memcache_transcoder/README.md

     servers.add(new InetSocketAddress("host", port));
     client = new MemcachedClient(cfb.build(), servers);

-GAE Java Memcache API allows Java object to be used as a key, com.google.appengine.api.memcache.transcoders.Serialization.makeKey and com.google.appengine.api.memcache.transcoders.Serialization.makeKeys can be used to in memcached to create GAE compatible keys from raw java object
+GAE Java Memcache API allows Java object to be used as key, memcached allows only string to be used as key.

+    com.google.appengine.api.memcache.transcoders.Serialization.makeKey
+    com.google.appengine.api.memcache.transcoders.Serialization.makeKeys

+can be used to encode raw java object to string keys that are compatible with GAE Memcache API.